SRCF/docs/content/reference/email/legacy-mail-on-pip.md

 directory being served over IMAP, which has been known to upset email software (unsurprisingly).

-And for added confusion, Mbox is incapable of storing any email containg a line of text starting with the word 'From'.
+And for added confusion, Mbox is incapable of storing any email containing a line of text starting with the word 'From'.
 Yes, really.
 (Mail software has to rewrite it as `>From` as a workaround.)